-Foreign Minister Yair Lapid slammed criticism of Israel by Poland’s prime minister and its Foreign Ministry on Sunday, lambasting the comments as “antisemitic threats,” the latest in an ongoing back-and-forth between Israel and Poland over a new Holocaust restitution law passed by Warsaw.
+Foreign Minister Yair Lapid responds to today’s criticism of Israel by Poland’s prime minister and its foreign ministry, lambasting the comments as “antisemitic threats.”

-Polish officials said earlier Sunday that Jerusalem’s outrage over Warsaw’s passage of a law that effectively bars Jewish heirs to Nazi-looted property from reclaiming it was “unfounded” and harms bilateral relations.
+Earlier, the Polish officials said Jerusalem’s outrage over Warsaw’s passage of a law that effectively bars Jewish heirs to Nazi-looted property from reclaiming it was “unfounded” and harms bilateral relations.

 “The negative impact on our relations began the moment Poland chose in 2018 to start passing laws aimed at harming the memory of the Holocaust and the Jewish people,” Lapid tweets.

 “The times when Poles hurt Jews without a reaction have passed and will not return,” Lapid says.
 “Jews today have a proud and strong country of their own.
 We don’t feat antisemitic threats, and we have no intention of blinking in the face of the shameful behavior of the anti-democratic Polish government.”